-- Venture capital funds typically have a ten-year life, and venture capital as an asset class that developed in the late 1970s has historically produced a 15-20% return on investment.
+• Venture capital funds typically have a ten-year life, and venture capital as an asset class that developed in the late 1970s has historically produced a 15-20% return on investment.
 We are currently a far cry from that level of performance.
 As we moved into 2013, the dot.com bubble of 1998-2000 that lifted the financial performance of and produced positive returns for so many venture firms has become a distant event and is no longer relevant for return calculations.
-Many funds today are showing negative returns to their limited partners. - The VC industry is in a state of contraction.
-Of the approximately 1,000 VC firms in existence in 2000, only about 300 still are actively investing today.
-In a similar vein, of the
+Many funds today are showing negative returns to their limited partners.

-&lt;sup>1 For purposes of our class, the technology sector includes companies in a wide range of industries that look to venture capital as a principal financing resource.
+1 For purposes of our class, the technology sector includes companies in a wide range of industries that look to venture capital as a principal financing resource.
 These industries include traditional technology companies (software, internet, semiconductor, electronic hardware, etc.), biotech companies (medical device, pharmaceutical, healthcare, etc.), clean and green tech companies (fuel cell, solar panel, wind, battery storage, conservation technologies, etc.), homeland security companies, and consumer companies.